Brenda Council: Awards and honors

+Council was selected as one of the RAD Women of Omaha and has been featured in three editions of Ebony magazine.

 Campaign fund violations

 On September 12, 2012, Council pleaded guilty to two misdemeanor charges that she misused campaign cash at casinos and filed false reports concealing that.
 She withdrew $63,000 at casinos over several years and deposited $36,000 in cash.
 In December 2013 she was sentenced to probation and fined $500 for felony wire fraud.

 Council was subsequently charged in federal court with wire fraud and pleaded guilty, receiving three years' probation along with fines and assessments of $600.
 On September 12, 2014, the Nebraska Supreme Court disbarred Council for misusing campaign funds.
 A referee had recommended a one-year suspension followed by two years of probation, but the Court held that harsher discipline was called for.
 The court noted that since the 1990s, it had disbarred all but two attorneys in cases of conversion and found that those two cases were distinguishable from Council's case.
 In both of those cases, the attorney had self-reported the misconduct, a factor not present in Council's case.
 The court held that the conversion of campaign funds is as serious as converting client funds and warranted disbarment.